-- 7.12 Ofcom proposes to impose a charge control on PPP ppm and interconnection circuits in order to ensure that the charges for these services, as set out in Section 6, are not excessive and that therefore competition develops to the benefit of consumers. - 7.13 Ofcom considers that an RPI-X control is appropriate as it creates efficiency incentives on BT which ultimately will result in lower prices for retail customers.
+- 7.12 Ofcom concludes that it is appropriate to impose a charge control on PPP ppm and interconnection circuits in order to ensure that the charges for these services, as set out in Section 6, are not excessive and that therefore competition develops to the benefit of consumers. - 7.13 Ofcom considers that a RPI-X control is appropriate, as it creates efficiency incentives on BT which ultimately will result in lower prices for consumers.